slushsdk/zksync-era-hardhat-example/README.md

-# zkSync Era Contract Deployment Demo
+# zkSync Era Hardhat example
 This simple project provides an example of how to deploy [Solidity](https://soliditylang.org/) contracts to the [zkSync Era network](https://era.zksync.io/docs/) using [Hardhat](https://hardhat.org).

 ## Prerequisites